Rules

 POWER ROUND RULES

-- If there is still a tie after the tiebreaker question is factored into both teams’ scores, a final tiebreaker question will be sent to both teams to complete.
-If both teams achieve equal scores on this exam as well, a tie will be declared and both teams congratulated for their dexterous economic knowledge.
+- The last question will be a tie-breaker question.
+The team that earns more points on this tie-breaker question will be declared the winner.
+If there is still a tie after the tiebreaker question is factored into both teams’ scores, the second-to-last question will be the tie-breaker question.
+This will continue until a winner is determined or a tie is declared and both teams congratulated for their dexterous economic knowledge.

 In Person Teams